 Because certain family environments can actively undermine recovery, clinicians must recognize when excluding relatives protects rather than harms the patient.
 High expressed emotion, characterized by excessive criticism, hostility, or emotional overinvolvement, creates measurable danger.
 Research shows relapse rates reach 92% for schizophrenia patients in high EE families versus below 15% in low EE contexts.

-You’ll find when families should not be part of an intervention often centers on these EE patterns.
+Family exclusion from intervention often centers on these EE patterns.
 Contact exceeding 35 hours weekly doubles relapse risk in high EE households.
 Criticism alone predicts relapse with an effect size of r=0.39.
 Among high EE components, criticism is most prevalent at 65.30%, making it the primary warning sign clinicians should assess.

 High EE prevalence now reaches 71.62% among community mental health service users.
 Without professional support, this figure climbs to 87.5%.
 These statistics confirm that family exclusion sometimes represents the most therapeutic choice available.
 Studies examining Hong Kong Chinese populations found relapse rates of 60.0% in high EE groups compared to just 10.0% in low EE groups, demonstrating this pattern holds across cultural contexts.
 Notably, research indicates that high EE correlates with fewer family members in the household, suggesting limited social support compounds the risk.